 The work that our independent theatre companies do in incubating new projects is essential to our broader arts ecosystem, and at no time is that truer than during the pandemic, when artists have been struggling with truncated rehearsal times and the ever-greater difficulty of drawing an audience among cautious crowds.
-La Mama are old hands at this work, and particularly at making bold political statements through theatre.
+La Mama is an old hand at this work, and particularly at making bold political statements through theatre.
 A new production of Bertolt Brecht’s Mother Courage and her Children in Tony Kushner’s sparkling translation gets to the heart of an old issue for a new time.

-Mother Courage was Brecht’s great play about compassion for the sufferers of war, and staging it now, in the middle of a conflict in Ukraine that could last years and have radical implications for the future, is a particularly timely choice.
+Mother Courage was Brecht’s great play about compassion for the sufferers of war and, staging it now, in the middle of a conflict in Ukraine that could last years and have radical implications for the future, is a particularly timely choice.

-And at La Mama it was rousingly well received, with audience participation, generous laughter and the engagement of an almost full house.
+And at La Mama it was rousingly well-received, with audience participation, generous laughter and the engagement of an almost full house.
 Kushner’s translation is not new, but its wry self-awareness and its commitment to a dark subject matter makes it an arresting evocation of the horrors of war.

 Mother Courage and Her Children by Bertolt Brecht

 La Mama Courthouse, Carlton

 Set and and costume design: Lara Week

 Cast: Bagryana Popov, Kate Bayley, Richard Bligh, Rodrigo Calderón, Tom Considine, Lakshmi Ganapathy, Nathan Milne and Claude Sarmiento

 Mother Courage and her Children was performed from 1-19 June 2022.